In-grid-collective/servPubWiki/Old Notes + tutorials/NA - Installing Tinc on windows.md

 ## Install tinc

-Then follow the [[05-VPN and Reverse Proxy Server#Install instructions for Linux]], and come back here when you reach [[05-VPN and Reverse Proxy Server#Start tinc]], as you cannot automatically run tinc with systemd on the vm.
+Then follow the [](05-VPN%20and%20Reverse%20Proxy%20Server.md#Install%20instructions%20for%20Linux), and come back here when you reach [](05-VPN%20and%20Reverse%20Proxy%20Server.md#Start%20tinc), as you cannot automatically run tinc with systemd on the vm.
 Instead run the command below every time you want to start it.

 ## Run tinc